wendybarrios/CodingChallenges/README.md

 ## Optimizations
+I consistently re-examine and refactor my code to improve readability/code efficiency.

 ## Lessons Learned:
-I learned that there are an endless amount of ways to solve a challenge.
-Nonetheless, there is always room for improvement and improving efficiency and speed.
+I learned that there are an endless amount of ways to solve a challenge and find a solution.
+Nonetheless, there is always room for improvement and learn from the solutions of fellow developers.